Rachel Ruysch, 'Flowers in a Vase', about 1685

 Ruysch was one of the most successful flower painters of her time.
 Her father was keeper of Amsterdam’s botanical garden, a centre of the booming horticultural industry.
 She had first-hand knowledge of the things she painted, from specimen blooms and new floral imports to the tiny ants, the grasshopper and acrobatic caterpillars that accompany them.

-Rachel Ruysch’s elegant bouquet carries with it a breath of spring.
+Rachel Ruysch’s elegant bouquet carries with it a breath of spring and summer.
 Peonies, viburnum, hawthorn, honeysuckle and columbine all bloom early in the year.
 But the burnt orange, russet and deep green of the Martagon lilies, the seed pod straggling over the edge of the stone shelf, the ripe wheat, and crisp, veined leaves near the end of their life turn thoughts towards summer.

 In spite of the apparent weightlessness of each bloom, Ruysch builds her painting on a series of strong lines slightly tipped on the diagonal.
 The first drops down from the columbine, through the snowball viburnum and the peony, to the grasshopper almost hidden by the honeysuckle.
 Another starts at the hawthorn and leads across to the crimson peony bud almost lost in the shadows.
 The many diagonals that cross the painting, together with the strong contrasts in light and colour, underpin Ruysch’s design, allowing her the freedom to make her flowers light and ephemeral without losing depth and form.